I (Tim Bland, SG CEO) get asked a lot about the name stolen goat, and where it comes from. So here’s some back story…

 But it’s a great story!
 And more importantly it covers the essence of what we are trying to achieve with stolen goat – the spirit of adventure, something with some imagination and a little different – off the beaten track as it were.
 And yet something that is powerful, thought provoking and emotive.

-What’s the moral of the story?
+What’s the moral of the story above?
 Who knows?
-But we think it’s good to help people in need whenever possible and this is why everything we do is about great customer service.
-The farmer needed assistance with his prized possession, and we went out of our way to make it happen.
+But we think it’s good to help people in need whenever possible.
+Everything we do is centred around our customers… we will always go out of our way to ensure you are happy with your purchase.

-Happily, the story also includes cycling, coffee and climbing hills – all things that we love with a passion!
+Happily, the story includes cycling, coffee and climbing hills – all things that we love with a passion!
+I’ve never seen a goat actually ride a bike but they sure are skilful at climbing steep mountains!

-As we develop, we hope that our passion carries through to our product range and that we can continue strong with our aim to bring premium quality, well designed garments to all cyclists at a price that works.
+As we develop, we hope that our passion carries through to our product range and that we can continue with our aim of bringing premium quality, well designed garments to all cyclists and fans of the outdoors.